Munawwar/react-global-states/README.md

 That's it.
 Simple as that.

-The library only has 5 exported functions in total - 3 of them demonstrated above.
+This library only has 5 exported functions in total - 3 of them demonstrated above.
 The remaining 2 will be explained in the next two sections.

 ## Contents